 Italian Prisoner Saw Captor Play Football at Griffith

 Mutual Surprise in Battlefield Meeting – Roped in by ‘Musso’ While Holidaying Continue reading

-In April 1920 Edward John Maher stormed into Tumut from Young with his wife Ronnie and children to take over the Wynyard Hotel.
+On Tuesday 4 May 1920 Edward John Maher stormed into Tumut from Young with his wife Ronnie and children to take over the Wynyard Hotel.
 Known as E.J. or simply Ted, he was a young man going places.
-Within a few months he had ticked off the following: cup donated to the local Rugby Union, rules for the same cup drawn up, a local football team captained, appointed chairman of the Tumut Ramblers Football Club, refereed and ran the line, led the change from Union to League, committee member for the agricultural show and turf clubs, office bearer at the tennis club, regular at the Tumut Rifle Club, purchaser of the local Tattersalls licence, and player of cricket.
+Within a few months he had ticked off the following: Within weeks he had donated a Cup in his name to the local Rugby Union to be challenged for by teams up to a 100 miles distant.
+He soon captained a local football team and appointed chairman of the Tumut Ramblers Football Club, refereed and ran the line, led the change from Union to League, became a member for the agricultural show and turf club committees, as well as an office bearer at the tennis club, a regular at the Tumut Rifle Club, the purchaser of the local Tattersalls licence, and player of cricket.
 Continue reading

 Temora Rugby League is celebrating its centenary in 2014.
 Jim Woods in this embedded YouTube video was a key member of some very strong Temora teams in the 1930s.
 Temora defended the cup for ten consecutive matches in 1935-36.
 Temora Rugby League